Eager to see fall foliage in the Smoky Mountains?

-Auto-tour this one-way loop road to take in historic and scenic sites.
-Highlights of the trail include wildlife watching, historic log cabins, streams, and optional hikes.
-While driving this route, be sure to stop at the Noah "Bud" Ogle Cabin to see the rustic structure framed in fall color.
-Then, continue along Roaring Fork Motor Nature Rail through thick, vibrant forests.
-Available hikes include the 2.6 mile roundtrip Grotto Falls and the 5.4 mile roundtrip hike to Rainbow Falls.
+Driving through the Smoky Mountains is a treat for all ages.
+It's easy, beautiful, and mandatory if you're in the Smoky Mountains National Park.
+Auto-tour this one-way loop road and take historic and scenic sites from every angle.
+While cruising this route, stop at the Noah "Bud" Ogle Cabin to see the rustic structure framed in fall color.
+Then, continue along Roaring Fork Motor Nature Trail through thick, dazzling forests.

 Directions: Turn at Stoplight #8 off the Parkway in Downtown Gatlinburg onto Historic Nature Trail-Airport Rd.